 As the VP of Sales for Agora, I was interested in hearing Andrew’s insights as someone who is tasked with not only driving sales, but also getting global teams to work together.

-Andrew shares three key points for sales leaders to remember:
+Andrew shares three key points for sales leaders and sales managers to remember:

 - See what’s not working.
 As a sales leader, especially if you’re a CRO – you’re often far removed from the day-to-day sales grind.
 That can make it easy to be out of touch with what’s working and what’s not.
 Andrew makes it a point to reach out to his sales teams to get a pulse on how things are going and where sales gaps need to be closed.